pineboat/pineboat.github.io/content/post/javascript_promise_fix_callback_async_await_future_error_handle.md

 A new Promise takes a function as parameter.
 That function takes two parameters, which are also functions.

 The function passed to `new Promise` is the heart of this piece of code.
 You will do your asynchronous operation within this function.
-Based on the result, you'll also determine whether to resolve or reject a promise.
+Based on the result, you'll also determine whether to resolve or reject the promise.

 `processResult` is used as the `resolve` callback through `then`. `handleError` is used as `reject` callback through `catch`.